 Some consumers hire medical bill advocates that negotiate with health care providers to reduce the costs of medical bills.
 Some health care providers are willing to decrease medical care costs to ensure payment of at least some of the costs incurred in delivering health care services.
 You can negotiate with a hospital or medical center directly as well.
 Negotiating payment of a health care bill can involve asking for a discount on a medical procedure or requesting the bundling of services into a lower price point.

-A loan helps you make monthly payments for health care costs instead of forcing you to pay a lump sum to the clinic.
+An online loan helps you make monthly payments for health care costs instead of forcing you to pay a lump sum to the clinic.
 But, there might be a way you can accomplish this without a loan.
 Explain to the provider that you need to spread out payments to ease the financial strain of having to pay a lot of cash up front.
 Some health care providers agree to regular payments without adding interest charges.

 If you are going through a rough patch financially and need assistance to reduce the cost of healthcare, research the financial assistance options offered by your health care provider and charities.
 Your medical care organization might refer you to an organization that specializes in helping consumers pay medical bills.